a11yproject/a11yproject.com/src/posts/2020-09-19-how-to-write-accessible-forms.md

 ## Break long forms into smaller sections

 Filling long forms can be stressful.
 This is largely true for almost everyone but particularity for people  with [AD/HD](https://www.cdc.gov/ncbddd/adhd/facts.html).
 Such forms can lead to an increase in [Bounce rate](https://en.wikipedia.org/wiki/Bounce_rate) which isn't what anyone wants.
 A simple solution is to break them into smaller sections.
 This helps make long forms less daunting and easier to understand as it is provided in bits.

 The following principles apply for multi-step forms:

 - Repeat overall instruction on every page.
 - The forms should be split into logical groups.
 - The forms should inform the person about the progress thay are making.

+**Note**: There are no hard rules that defines a long form.
+However, you should consider if the form can be broken down into different logical sections.

-## Provide error messages if any
+## Provide error messages

-If your site has forms, validation messaging and errors are inevitable.

-When people encounter errors, clearly they need more help.
-Some people, like the visually impaired, may not even be aware that an error has occurred.
-It is common practice to change `<input>` color to red which is not ideal.
-This is because assistive devices will not catch the error, hence not informing the person of the error.
+When people encounter errors, they may need help to determine what's wrong and why.
+A common way forms indicate invalid fields is to change the `<input>` border color to red which is not ideal.
+The reason for this is because a change in color alone is not exposed to assistive technologies, so indicating errors in such ways will not inform the person of the error.

 The following are ways to effectively and accessibly communicate form errors:

 - Let the person know there is an error.
 - Let the person access the error, and provide instructions on how to fix it.
 - Allow the person re-submit the form.

 In the code below, there is an empty [live region](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) which report errors to assistive technologies.
 Additionally, each field is followed by a _hint_ which is hidden by default but shown if that field does not validate.